GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/comfyui/README.md

 Click any of the workflow files to open the workflow and click `Run` to see the results.

+You can create additional workflows using the Imagen and Veo custom nodes.
+To view these custom nodes, right click in the ComfyUI screen, choose `Google AI` in the dropdown, it will show the Imagen and Veo custom nodes.

 ## [Optional] Setup a Workflow API for batch operation